genestack/user-docs/docs/tools/odm-sdk/terminal/study/uploading-study.md

     - `-sm,--samples`: URL of the samples file or accession of existing samples file to be linked
     - `-lb, --libraries`: URL of the libraries file or accession of existing libraries file to be linked
     - `-pr, --preparations`: URL of hosted preparations file or accession of existing preparations file to be linked
-    - `-c, --cell`: URL of hosted cell metadata file or accession of existing preparations file to be linked
+    - `-c, --cell`: URL of hosted cell metadata file or accession of existing cell file to be linked
     - `-e,--expression`: URL of any tabular data file (not only expression data) except Gene Variant or Flow Cytometry
     - `-em,--expression-metadata`: URL of any tabular metadata file (not only expression data) except Gene Variant or Flow Cytometry
     - `-v, --variant`: URL of the variants data file